Eschatologue/CM_wiki/docs/spells/4th-level.md

 ***Great Tree.*** Your skin appears barky, leaves sprout from your hair, and you gain the following benefits:

-You gain 10 temporary hit points.
+You gain 10 temporary Hit Points.
 You make Constitution Saving Throws with advantage.
 You make Dexterity- and Wisdom-based attack rolls with advantage.
 While you are on the ground, the ground within 15 feet of you is difficult terrain for your enemies.